 Student Assistance Fund

 The Student Assistance Program helps fine arts students that could benefit from financial assistance to participate in educational activities (e.g. fees individual students must pay for mandatory band camp or field trips).
 Activities are eligible if they have a performance or educational component.
 Arts teachers will apply for the financial assistance on behalf of the students.
-Checks will be made out the school.
+Checks will be made out to the school.

 Sue Drummond Arts Education Scholarships